-ALBERTA TRANSPORTATION GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (GRANDE PRAIRIE DISTRICT- NORTH) 2023 INSPECTION
+ALBERTA TRANSPORTATION AND ECONOMIC CORRIDORS GEOHAZARD ASSESSMENT PROGRAM PEACE REGION (GRANDE PRAIRIE DISTRICT - NORTH) 2024 INSPECTION

 Site Number Location Name Hwy km

-PH026 Eureka River North Hill Sites #3, #5 and #6 726:02 10.1
+PH026 Eureka River North Hill Sites #3, #5 a and #6 726:02 10.1

-Legal Description UTM Co-ordinates (NAD83)
+Legal Description on UTM Co-ord inates (NAD8 3)

-SW13/SE14-86-8- W6 11 N 6258740 E 368408 3
+SW13/SE14-86-8-W6 11 N 62 58740 E 36840)8

-Date PF CF Total Previous Inspection: May 16, 2022 13 4 52 (Site 3) Previous inspection.
-9 5 45 (Sites 5 and 6) Current Inspection: June 1, 2023 13 4 52 (Site 3) Current inspection.
-9 5 45 (Sites 5 and 6) Road AADT: 400 Year: 2022 Inspected By: Barry Meays, Don Proudfoot (Thurber) Rishi Adhikari, Max Shannon (TEC) Report Attachments: ▽ PI ans ✓ Maintenance Items
+Date PF CF Tot tal

+D · · · I PF 13 CF 4 To t 52 (Si

+Previous Inspe ction: Date June 1, 2023 ite 3)

+Current Inspection: May 8, 2024 ()

+Current inspection.
+9 5 45 (Sites 5 and 6)

+Road AADT: 460 Year: 2023

+Inspected By: Nicole Wilder, Don Proudfoot (Thurber) Rocky Wang, Robert Senior (TEC)

+Report Attachments: Photographs  Photographs  🖾 Plans ☑ Maintenance Items

 Primary Site Issue: Slide scarp at Site #3 crossing highway at 2 locations wa 2013.
-Two other slide areas (Site #5 & #6) developing to likely linked as one larger slide.
-A new landslide occurred #3) in the west sideslope between the upper pile wall ar culvert. further north, in 2017 (Site Dimensions: Main slide at Site 3 was about 60 m long by 100 m wide.
-S are in the order of 200 m wide (along the highway) by 200 new slide at Site 3 is about 20 m wide along the highway (avg. toward the river) in a 12 m high embankment slope. m long.
-The ay and 35 m Date of any remediation: Main Slide Site 3 was remediated in 2013 with 2 pile walls s and riprap.
-Maintenance: Semi-continuous patching and crack sealing at all three sit end of the guardrail and impact attenuator at S repaired/replaced in 2021.
-Site 3 were Observations: Description Worse?
-Pavement Distress Cracks, differential settlement, subsidence, and dips in the pavement and shoulders at Sites 5/6.
-Also, at Site 3, alligator cracked area at the south end of the lightweight fill along with a hump near the north end, and map cracking is occurring over the majority of area where lightweight fill was placed.
-The new slide at Site 3 has extended into the paved shoulder of the highway. ✓ Slope Movement Slides at Sites 5 and 6 continue to creep, which requires periodic pavement maintenance.
-Also, the newer slide south of the upper pile wall at Site 3 is actively moving.
-Y ▼ Erosion At Site 3: There are some erosion rills on the sparsely vegetated area between the highway and the upper pile wall, and another on the east hwy. embankment. ✓ Seepage A seepage area exists (emanating from the highway GBC) 12m south of the south end of the upper pile wall in the highway embankment (which contributed to the 2017 slide).
-There is also a seepage area in the east ditch even with the north end of the upper pile wall. ☐ Bridge/Culvert Distress
+Two other slide areas (Site #5 & #6) developing f likely linked as one larger slide.
+A new landslide that occu at Site #3 in the west sideslope between the upper pile bridge culvert was repaired in 2023. urther north, urred in 2017 Dimensions: Main slide at Site 3 was about 60 m long by 100 m wide 5/6 are in the order of 200 m wide (along the highway) by The slide at the south end of Site 3 was about 20 m wi highway and 35 m (avg. toward the river) in a 12 m high of slope.
+200 m long. de along the embankment Date of any remediation: Main Slide Site 3 was remediated in 2013 with 2 pile wall The slide between the pile wall and bridge culvert was 2023 by excavation, installing a subdrain and sheet p gravel backfill, and placing riprap, done in conjunction wi 726 overlay. s repaired in biles, placing Maintenance: Prior to the 2023 overlay there was semi-continuous p crack sealing at all three sites.
+The north end of the g impact attenuator at Site 3 were repaired/replaced in 202 uardrail and Observations: Description Worse? ⊠Pavement Distress In conjunction with overlaying the highway in 2023, the pavement through these sites is in very good condition.
+Slope Movement Slides at Sites 5 and 6 continue to creep, which will require periodic future pavement maintenance. \boxtimes ⊠ Erosion At Site 3: There are some small erosion rills on the sparsely vegetated area between the highway and the upper pile wall, some drilling on the west embankment north of the 2023 slide repair, and another rill on the east highway embankment sideslope. ⊠ Seepage There is a seepage area in the east ditch opposite the north end of the upper pile wall. □ Bridge/Culvert Distress

-✓ Other Maintenance issues require attention: loose gutter grate and silt filled concrete gutter.
-Also, the exposed concrete on the top of the upper pile wall is spalling.
-The state of the s on the top of the upper pile wall is spalling.
+⊠ Other Maintenance issues that require attention: loose gutter grate and silt/debris filled concrete gutter.
+The exposed concrete on the top of the upper pile wall is spalling.
+The handrail was separated at one location on the pile wall.
+Also, there was minimal grass growth on the west embankment around the 2023 slide repair area. --------- -- --

-Instrumentation: Last Read on June 21, 2023
+Instrumentation: Last Read on May 27, 2024